-Soundbars are great if you need to get better sound than what your TV speakers provide.
+Soundbars are great if you need better sound than your TV speakers provide.
 However, in such a case, a subwoofer is a necessity.

-A good subwoofer attached to a soundbar adds thrilling and immersive bass impact and power that you can hear and feel.
+A good subwoofer attached to a soundbar adds thrilling, immersive bass impact and power you can hear and feel.
 This also allows soundbars to focus on the mid and high frequencies.